mongodb/mongo-ruby-driver/spec/README.md

 Option 2: Build from source
 - To build libmongocrypt from source, follow the instructions in the README on the libmongocrypt GitHub repo: https://github.com/mongodb/libmongocrypt

-In one terminal, launch MongoDB
+In one terminal, launch MongoDB:

 NOTE: You must be running MongoDB 4.2 or higher.
 All auto-encryption features will require an enterprise build of MongoDB, but you can still run